Kata Beach Dive

 Recently Aussie Divers Phuket have purchased three new Diver Propulsion Vehicle in an attend to provide scuba dives to Kho Phu off Kata Beach.
 Enquiry about diving with the DVPs here.

 There are no scheduled beach dive excursions.
 Beach dives are by request only and can only be done when weather permits.
-There are no beach dives between April and November.
+Beach dives between April and November are normally not possible due to the monsoon weather.